 Sergei is also Founder and Artistic Director of the Australian Marimba Competition, which is recognised on the world stage as a major international competition for young marimbists.
 The competition is held annually in Melbourne since 2014, and adjudicators have included esteemed soloists Michael Burritt (USA), Wei-Chen Lin (Taiwan), Lynn Vartan (USA), Alejandro Ruiz (Colombia), Ludwig Albert (Belgium), Emmanuel Séjourné (France), Sylvie Reynaert (France), Filippo Lattanzi (Italy), Arthur Lipner (USA) and Australian leading soloists and percussion pedagogues Claire Edwardes, Robert Oetomo, Steve Falk, Jamie Adam, James Whiting and Peter Neville.

 For many years, Sergei was appointed as an International Master Educator and Artist Endorser by Malletech (USA), and presented workshops, master classes and percussion clinics throughout the world.
-Sergei is currently Adams Marimba Artist, representing the interests of Adams Company (Holland).
+Sergei is currently Adams Marimba Artist, representing the interests of Adams Company (Holland) and GROVER (US) International Artist.

 Photo by Joseph Darmenia